liamc1994/docs/docs/general-Contact-details.md

 ## I've got an urgent issue!
 What should I do?

 Via support ticket is the best way.
 Give us a buzz via Twitter too, but don't tweet any personal information!
-[block:callout]
-{
-  "type": "warning",
+> **"title": "Note"**
-  "body": "We've previously had people trying to contact our staff via their personal social media accounts.
+> We've previously had people trying to contact our staff via their personal social media accounts.
+Just to let you know that this isn't acceptable!, their personal social media accounts.
 Just to let you know that this isn't acceptable!", "title": "Note"
 }
 [/block]
-their personal social media accounts.
-Just to let you know that this isn't acceptable!", "title": "Note"
+t this isn't acceptable!",
+  "title": "Note"
 }
 [/block]